Nishtha031105/ner-ml-project/README.md

 ### Frontend Setup

-create a folder name backend in your main repo.
+create a folder name forntend in your main repo.
 ```bash
 cd frontend
 ```